Beneficial Insects and Plant-Insect Systems

 REEU students work in the field

-Students will engage in research and extension opportunities focused on beneficial arthropods in agroecosystems (bees, butterflies, beetles), pest control (natural enemies), nutrient cycling (dung beetles, soil dwellers), and biological indicators (aquatic insects) of the quality of our environmental surroundings.
+Students will engage in research and extension opportunities focused on interactions between insects in agroecosystems including pollinators (bees, butterflies), pest management (e.g., natural enemies, stored grain, and emerging pests), vectors transmitting disease to animals (mosquitoes, ticks) and plants (mites), and biological indicators (aquatic insects) of the quality of our environmental surroundings.

-The goal of our REU program is: (1) teach and nurture interest in science (2) to teach the students how to communicate science to scientists and the public through training and hands-on experiences, (3) foster skills in students for developing extension education materials including innovative uses of online apps, social media, and other technological tools to reach broad audiences, and (4) to significantly impact the career decisions of these students by providing academic research experiences and field trips to businesses and organization engaged in research and extension around beneficial insects.
+The goal of this program is to: (1) nurture skills and interest in science by, (2) develop students' ability to effectively communicate science through expert mentorship and hands-on experiences, (3) foster skills in developing extension education materials including the innovative use of technology to reach broad audiences, and (4) significantly impact the career decisions of scholars by providing academic research experiences and field trips to businesses and organizations engaged in research and extension with a focus on insects that affect food production and plant health.

 See the list below for associated mentors and projects.